Kgkkjjj/WebBrowser/README.md

 ./browser
 ```

+The browser opens on a simple home page defined in `data/home.html`.
+This page
+provides a search form and a link to your downloads directory.
+Feel free to edit
-The browser opens on a simple home page.
-Use the address bar to enter a URL or a search query.
+the file to customize the welcome screen.
+Use the address bar to enter a URL or
+a search query.

 ## Updating